Key management draft, should be revised

 To start using Condensation, a peer (user or service) generates a key pair on its device.
-The public key is serialized as record and submitted to the peer's Condensation stores, while the private key is stored on the device.
+The public key is serialized and submitted to the peer's Condensation stores, while the private key is stored on the device.

 If the peer owns multipled devices, this procedure is repeated on each device.

 Each device then announces the list of all public keys and accounts on its public card.
 The device's own public key is usually at the top of this list:

 Adding a new device

 To add a device, a new key pair is generated on the new device, and added to all public cards of the peer.